KIT and SPLIT Days Guidance

 Additional financial considerations

-- If a trainee takes averaged occupational pay for their parental leave, we advise that they discuss the financial and lieu day reimbursements for KiT/SPLiT days with their employer at their earliest opportunity.
-Reimbursement should be equitable, but there is no specific NHSE guidance on such cases at present.
+• If a trainee takes averaged occupational pay for their maternity, shared parental and adoption leave, we advise that they discuss the financial and lieu day reimbursements for KiT and SPLiT days with their employer at their earliest opportunity.
+Reimbursement should be equitable, but there is no specific NHS Employers guidance on such cases at present.

-- Childcare costs can potentially be more than the KiT day remuneration, especially if KiT days are taken early in the parental leave
+• Childcare costs can potentially be more than the KiT and SPLiT day financial remuneration, especially if KiT and SPLiT days are taken early in the parental leave.

-- NHS Employers states in their guidance: “To enable a trainee to take up KIT/SPLIT days, NHS employers should consider the scope for reimbursement of reasonable childcare costs or the provision of childcare facilities”.
-Trainees can therefore apply to their trust for additional funding to cover this, but its payment lies at the discretion of the employing trust
+• The NHS Terms and Conditions of Service from the NHS Staff Council states “To enable employees to take up the opportunity to work KIT and SPLiT days, employers should consider the scope for reimbursement of reasonable childcare costs or the provision of childcare facilities”.
+Trainees can apply to their trust for additional funding to cover this, but its payment lies at the discretion of the employing trust.
+(Please see the link below).

-- If the trainee or their child were deemed to be at risk from the clinical KiT day work proposed, alternative work should be considered
+• If the trainee or their child is deemed to be at risk from the KiT and SPLiT day work proposed, alternative work should be considered.

-- It is suggested that the trainee prospectively arranges this with their usual insurer.
-The mainstream insurers all have policies relating to KiT day cover
+• Medical indemnity cover may be required if clinical work is to be undertaken.
+It is suggested that the trainee prospectively arranges this with their usual insurer.
+The mainstream insurers all have policies relating to KiT and SPLiT day cover.

-- If the trainee has not completed the trust induction where they are undertaking their KiT days, they must clear the arrangements with HR and only work in a supernumerary capacity.
-Alternatively, it may be possible to prospectively arrange an honorary contract
+• If the trainee has not completed the trust induction where they are undertaking their KiT and SPLiT days, they must clear the arrangements with HR and only work in a supernumerary capacity.
+Alternatively, it may be possible to prospectively arrange an honorary contract.
+This also applies in the case of other relevant activities undertaken prior to returning to work, such as those related to Supported Return to Training.

-The full guidance from NHS Employers on KiT and SPLiT days can be found here.
+The NHS Terms and Conditions of Service from The NHS Staff Council on KiT and SPLiT day pay can be found at:

 This is a relatively new concept and is currently under development at both a regional and national level.
 We will update the SuppoRTT website pages to reflect this.